Verizon’s powerful plans will be worth the cost for many, but some will prefer saving money with Twigby.

 Never pay full price for a new phone.
 Instead, wait until you’re signing up for a new plan and take advantage of an amazing deal.

-Verizon often runs BOGO deals, discounts, and other promotional deals on flagship devices like the iPhone 12 or Galaxy S21.
-Meanwhile, Twigby focuses on discount phones, like the iPhone SE (2020).
+Verizon often runs BOGO deals, discounts, and other promotional deals on flagship devices like the iPhone SE (2022) or Galaxy S21.
+Meanwhile, Twigby focuses on discount phones.
 These WhistleOut charts will show you the most popular phone deals from each carrier right now.

 Recap: Which carrier is right for you?